CDT Day 100: Sheep Gulch to Sawatch Range – Aspen Are Cool Camp to Tooty Frooty Camp

 Crunch caught us there, but then fell behind to scratch his butt or something.
 Spice and I turned up another valley to start a gradual ascent to the pass of the day, discussing diversity in the backcountry, specifically why it is so lacking.
 We saw more people of color at the BCM shindig in Denver than we’ve seen hiking along the CDT.
 More in two hours than in 100 days.
 Why?

 Everyone took a break at a creek to eat a lot of things.
 I washed my socks too then got a move on to make it up the pass.
-A poop put me behind the group, but I was happy to hike alone, taking my time as the trees transitioned to red and green meadows and peaks filled the horizon.
+A poop put me behind the group, but I was happy to hike alone, taking my time as the trees transitioned to red and green meadows while peaks filled the horizon.
 Huron Peak specifically dominated the view and my imagination.
 Lake Ann came and went, then I followed the others up the final ten switchbacks to the top.
 Lake Ann Pass, 12595ft.

-The views were nuts from up there, and we discussed everyone’s animated character equivalent while snacking and viewing.
+The views were nuts from up there, and we discussed everyone’s animated movie character equivalent while snacking and viewing.
 North were all those cool peaks we walked between.
 South the mountains dropped away to a huge valley and big shining lake.
 On the distant horizon, perhaps the San Juans were visible.
 I wondered if the weather would allow us to see the magic hidden in that range.

 The rest of the day was a cruise on that sweet Colorado Trail tread.
 Big switchbacks turned into gentle undulations through a warm forest around the feet of the mountains.
 I left lunch behind the others, so I turned on Gronk Ball and jammed down the trail as fast as my short legs would carry me.
 I missed Spice and wanted to see her again.